fangq/mcx/README.txt

  --faststep [0|1]              1-use fast 1mm stepping, [0]-precise ray-tracing

 == Example ==
-example: (autopilot mode)
-       mcx -A 1 -n 1e7 -f input.inp -G 1 -D P
-or (manual mode)
-       mcx -t 16384 -T 64 -n 1e7 -f input.inp -s test -r 2 -g 10 -d 1 -w dpx -b 1 -G 1
+example: (list built-in benchmarks)
+       mcx --bench
+or (list supported GPUs on the system)
+       mcx -L
 or (use multiple devices - 1st,2nd and 4th GPUs - together with equal load)
-       mcx -A -n 1e7 -f input.inp -G 1101 -W 10,10,10
+       mcx --bench cube60b -n 1e7 -G 1101 -W 10,10,10
 or (use inline domain definition)
        mcx -f input.json -P '{"Shapes":[{"ZLayers":[[1,10,1],[11,30,2],[31,60,3]]}]}'
+or (use inline json setting modifier)
+       mcx -f input.json -j '{"Optode":{"Source":{"Type":"isotropic"}}}'
+or (dump simulation in a single json file)
+       mcx --bench cube60planar --dumpjson
 </pre>

+To further illustrate the command line options, below one can find a sample command

+  mcx -A 0 -t 16384 -T 64 -n 1e7 -G 1 -f input.json -r 2 -s test -g 10 -d 1 -w dpx -b 1

-the 2nd command above will launch 16384 GPU threads (-t) with every 64 threads a block (-T); a total of 1e7 photons will be simulated by the first GPU (-G 1) with two equally divided runs (-r); the media/source configuration will be read from input.inp (-f) and the output will be labeled with the session id "test" (-s); the simulation will run 10 concurrent time gates (-g).
-Photons passing through the defined detector positions will be saved for later rescaling (-d); refractive index mismatch is considered at media boundaries (-b).
+the command above asks mcx to manually (`-A 0`) set GPU threads, and launch 16384 GPU threads (`-t`) with every 64 threads a block (`-T`); a total of 1e7 photons (`-n`) are simulated by the first GPU (`-G 1`) with two equally divided runs (`-r`); the media/source configuration will be read from a JSON file named `input.json` (`-f`) and the output will be labeled with the session id “test” (`-s`); the simulation will run 10 concurrent time gates (`-g`) if the GPU memory can not simulate all desired time gates at once.
+Photons passing through the defined detector positions are saved for later rescaling (`-d`), and the saved photon data include detector id (letter 'd' in -w), partial path (letter 'p' in -w) and exit position (letter 'x' in -w); refractive index mismatch is considered at media boundaries (`-b`).

-Historically, MCX supports an extended version of the input file format used by tMCimg.
-The difference is that MCX allows comments in the input file.
+Historically, MCX supports an extended version of the input file format (.inp) used by tMCimg.
+However, we are phasing out the .inp support and strongly encourage users to adopt JSON formatted (.json) input files.
+Many of the advanced MCX options are only supported in the JSON input format.

-A typical MCX input file looks like this:
+A legacy .inp MCX input file looks like this:

 <pre>
-1000000              # total photon, use -n to overwrite in the command line 29012392             # RNG seed, negative to generate 30.0 30.0 0.0 1      # source position (in grid unit), the last num (optional) sets srcfrom0 (-z) 0 0 1 0               # initial directional vector, 4th number is the focal-length, 0 for collimated beam, nan for isotropic
-0.e+00 1.e-09 1.e-10 # time-gates(s): start, end, step
+1000000              # total photon, use -n to overwrite in the command line 29012392             # RNG seed, negative to generate, use -E to overwrite 30.0 30.0 0.0 1      # source position (in grid unit), the last num (optional) sets --srcfrom0 (-z) 0 0 1 0              # initial directional vector, 4th number is the focal-length, 0 for collimated beam, nan for isotropic 0.e+00 1.e-09 1.e-10 # time-gates(s): start, end, step
-semi60x60x60.bin     # volume ('unsigned char' binary format) 1 60 1 60            # x voxel size in mm (isotropic only), dim, start/end indices
+semi60x60x60.bin     # volume ('unsigned char' binary format, or specified by -K/--mediabyte) 1 60 1 60            # x voxel size in mm (isotropic only), dim, start/end indices
 1 60 1 60            # y voxel size, must be same as x, dim, start/end indices
 1 60 1 60            # y voxel size, must be same as x, dim, start/end indices